mimblewimble/grin-rfcs/text/0000-compact-slates.md

 ```

 The `sigs` struct contains is comprised of an array of participant signature data, with each entry comprising:
-   * `xs` - Base64 encoded short form public key on the secp256k1 curve representing the public blind excess for the participants inputs/outputs.
-The first party to add signature data must also generate and add a random kernel offset to this value.
+   * `xs` - Base64 encoded short form public key on the secp256k1 curve representing the public blind excess for the participants outputs subtracted from each party's part of the offset.
    * `part` - Base64 encoded Aggregated (Schnorr) secp2561k signature represeting the participant's partial sig.
 May be omitted if the participant does not yet have enough data to create it
    * `nonce` - Base64 encoded The public key of the nonce chosen by the participant for their partial signature